of Crypto Hedge Funds

 Crypto funds go by many names – cryptocurrency funds, blockchain funds, or digital asset funds.
 Whatever you call them, the number of crypto funds is on the rise.
 With rising prices and rising public awareness, there were almost 200 crypto funds launched in 2017.
 For comparison, there were about 700 total traditional hedge fund launches in this same time.
 While accounting for a quarter of new hedge fund launches may not seem like much, consider that crypto funds had less than .1% of total hedge funds assets.
 In fact, crypto hedge funds are the fastest growing segment of the hedge fund industry.
 In addition, several of the top performing hedge funds in 2017 were cryptocurrency funds.
 In 2021, many crypto hedge funds are among the top performing funds worldwide.

 More than 200 hedge funds launched in 2018.
-The pace of new crypto fund launches slowed significantly in 2019 and 2020, but as of Q3 2021 are beginning to increase again.
-26 crypto funds were launched in Q2 2021 followed by 22 in Q3.
+The pace of new crypto fund launches slowed significantly in 2019 and 2020, but increased somewhat in 2021 before slowing again in 2022 and 2023.

 Below we use charts and graphs to examine the cryptocurrency investment fund industry in greater detail.